layer6ai-labs/tr0n/README.md

 <a name="intro"/>

 ## Introduction
 This repository contains the official implementation of our **ICML 2023** paper.
-It includes both translator training and TR0N sampling code.
+It includes both training and sampling code.

 <a name="install"/>